w3c/wai-bcase/alt-illustrations.md

   <cite>Paul Smyth, Head of Digital Accessibility, Barclays</cite>
 </blockquote>

+Among multiple benefits cited above is the recognition of improved customer experience.
+For customers with disabilities, such improvement is essential for equal access.
+Also worth noting are the ways in which accessibility is useful for broader audiences in various scenarios.
+For example, web accessibility also benefits:
+* people using mobile phones, smart watches, smart TVs, and other devices with small screens, different input modes, etc.,
+* older people with changing abilities due to ageing,
+* people with “temporary disabilities” such as a broken arm or lost glasses,
+* challenging situations like bright, glaring sunlight or in noisy environments where audio can't be heard,
+* those with a slow Internet connection, or who have limited or expensive bandwidth - common in rural areas and some geographical regions.

-Let’s take a closer look at some key benefits of web accessibility to businesses of all types.
+The sections below provide a closer look at key benefits of web accessibility to businesses of all types.
 How are those realized in the global marketplace?

-### Innovation
+### Drive Innovation

 <img src="{{ "/content-images/wai-bcase/alt/innovation.png" | relative_url }}" alt="" style="float: right; margin-left: 2em; clear:right; width: 30%; max-width: 220px">

 Integrating accessibility sparks innovation by removing architectural, digital, and social barriers that can get in the way.[^2] Some examples:

--   Addressing disability barriers anticipates solutions for temporary disabling conditions.
-For example: noisy or too bright environments.

 -   Accessible design thinking leads to flexible interaction options useful beyond the disabled community.

--   Innovations like the typewriter, telephone, punch cards, text to speech, email, and voice controls were originally meant as accommodations for disability and all have found much wider application.[^3]
+-   Innovations like the typewriter, telephone, punch cards, text to speech, email, and voice controls were originally meant to include those with disability and all have found much wider application.[^3]

+-   Accessibility is closely related to general usability — both have interest in defining and delivering an intuitive user experience.
+Innovation follows as interaction design moves beyond screens and toward interactions that are more human-centered, natural and contextual.

 Accessible design is by nature flexible, allowing content to faithfully render across a broad spectrum of devices, platforms, assistive technologies, and operating systems.
-In physical environments everyone takes advantage of lower curbs, automatic door openers, ramps, and other disability accommodations.
-On the web, such accommodations can be used by everyone, too.
+In physical environments everyone takes advantage of lower curbs, automatic door openers, ramps, and other features provided for disability access.
+On the web, accessibility features are also often used by everyone.

 For example, in the early 2000’s as the online world increasingly adopted mobile devices to browse the web, imagine the delight of those who were already committed to and had designed for accessibility.
 Accessible, standards-compliant web sites were in many cases more mobile-ready.
 This led to the responsive-design trend that has accessibility at its core.[^4]

 Apple has been an innovator in the accessibility space since the inception of the company.
-They have anticipated market direction and integrated disability needs into product development.
+Leaders there anticipated market direction and have integrated disability needs into product development for decades.
 In the early 2000’s, for example, the 26-campus University of California (UC) system was unable to take advantage of Apple's iPod University program.
-The application was inaccessible to blind students and so could not be distributed as an offical platform.
-However, Apple had already identified that gap and committed to closing it through innovation for its next generation of products.
+The application was inaccessible to blind students and so could not be distributed as an offical UC platform.
+However, Apple had previously identified the gap for blind users and was committed to closing it through innovation for its next generation of products.
 Apple invested the resources to develop and acquire voice technology that led to VoiceOver and Siri, voice interactions that were enthusiastically adopted by blind users.
 The UC System was soon able to use the features and wider adoption by the general public played a large part in the development and growth of the mobile web itself.
 Such advances lead to the wealth of personal digital assistants in many homes and offices.
 Today everyone can use these innovations, regardless of ability.

 #### Case Study – Google